jeffreybergier/Previous-Fork/readme.previous.txt

 For compiling Previous, you need C and C++ compilers and a working CMake (v3.3 or later) installation (see http://www.cmake.org/ for details).

-CMake can generate makefiles for various flavors of "Make" (like GNU-Make) and various IDEs like Xcode on macOS.
+CMake can generate makefiles for various flavours of "Make" (like GNU-Make) and various IDEs like Xcode on macOS.
 To run CMake, you have to pass the path to the sources of Previous as parameter.
 For example, run the following command sequence to configure the build of Previous in a separate build directory